dmdevgo/RxPM/README.md

 Lifecycle callbacks:
 - `onCreate()` — Called when the PresentationModel is created.
 Initialize your Rx chains in this method.
 - `onBind()` — Called when the View binds to the PresentationModel.
+- `onResume` - Called when the View resumes and begins to receive updates from states and commands.
+- `onPause` - Called when the View pauses.
+At this point, states and commands stops emitting to the View and turn on internal buffer until the View resumes again.
 - `onUnbind()` — Called when the View unbinds from the PresentationModel.
 - `onDestroy()` — Called when the PresentationModel is being destroyed.
 Dispose all subscriptions in this method.

 What's more you can observe lifecycle changes via `lifecycleObservable`.

-Also the useful extensions of the *Disposable* are available to make lifecycle handling easier: `untilUnbind` and `untilDestroy`.
+Also the useful extensions of the *Disposable* are available to make lifecycle handling easier: `untilPause`,`untilUnbind` and `untilDestroy`.

 ### PmView
-The library has several predefined PmView implementations: `PmSupportActivity`, `PmSupportFragment` and `PmController` (for [Conductor](https://github.com/bluelinelabs/Conductor/)'s users).
+The library has several predefined PmView implementations: `PmActivity`, `PmFragment`, `PmDialogFragment` and `PmController` (for [Conductor](https://github.com/bluelinelabs/Conductor/)'s users).

 You have to implement only two methods:
 1) `providePresentationModel()` — Create the instance of the PresentationModel.
 2) `onBindPresentationModel()` — Bind to the PresentationModel properties in this method.
-Use the `bindTo` extension and [RxBinding](https://github.com/JakeWharton/RxBinding) for this.
+Use the `bindTo`, `passTo` extensions and [RxBinding](https://github.com/JakeWharton/RxBinding) to do this.

-Also there is variants of these with Google Map integration.

 ### State
 **State** is a reactive property which represents a View state.